threexc/ecocode.ca/content/uses/_index.md

 - **PSU:** Corsair RM850e (2023) Fully Modular Low-Noise ATX Power Supply
 - **Monitor:** LG Ultragear 27GL83A-B (x2)

-The goal with this build (completed summer 2024) was as much cost-effectiveness and power consumption as it was performance.
+The goal with this build (completed summer 2024) was decent performance in a small form factor.
 None of the parts were the most jaw-dropping options even when I started pricing it out, but it gets the job done and is surprisingly quiet, while taking up very little space.
 I used to buy off-lease Dell, HP, and Lenovo workstations to use as my build servers, but those only get hobbyist-cheap after they've been around for 6+ years, and at that point they seem a lot less efficient than just building something new like this.
-It also handles what little gaming I still do these days, thanks to that lower-mid-range RX 6600 GPU.
+It also handles the gaming I still do these days, thanks to that lower-mid-range RX 6600 GPU.

+**EDIT (May 31st, 2025):** I've upgraded my graphics card to the RX 7600 XT.

 ### Peripherals